techatspree/maven-latex-plugin/README.md

 | svg         | **inkscape**     | inkscape         |
 | xfig        | **fig2dev**      | transfig         |

-The easiest and still very strong graphic package is tikz/pgf.
+The easiest to treat and still very strong graphic package is tikz/pgf.
 It is included within tex
 and although it creates intermediate pdf, this **LaTeX builder** has nothing to do to make it work.